mafSida/green-harvest-team-project/README.md

 ## Contributors

-- **Daiana Kutasevych**: Team Lead, implemented lazy loading, screen reader support, and meta tags.
-Optimized performance and accessibility.
-Managed the project structure, reviews, and provided feedback to the team.
+- **Daiana Kutasevych**: Team Lead
+  - Responsible for project setup, code review, optimization, lazy loading implementation, SEO, and ensuring screen reader accessibility.
+Managed the overall project structure, provided feedback to the team, and ensured timely delivery of tasks.

-- **Yevheniia Tishakova**: Scrum Master, responsible for team coordination, organizing daily meetings, overseeing project progress, and presenting the project.
-Developed the "Adv" section.
+- **Yevheniia Tishakova**: Scrum Master
+  - Organized daily stand-ups, maintained task tracking, and managed team dynamics.
+Developed the 'Advertisement' section and led the project presentation, ensuring effective communication within the team.

+- **Diiana Fedosiienko**: Web Developer
-- **Diiana Fedosiienko**: Developed the "Header" section, including the mobile and tablet menu.
+  - Developed the 'Header' section, including the navigation structure and overall layout.
+Collaborated with the team to ensure mobile responsiveness and usability.

+- **Semen Herasymiuk**: Web Developer
-- **Semen Gerasymuik**: Implemented scrolling animations across the website, provided support across sections, and worked on both JS functionality and fixing broken code.
-Developed the "Your Order" section.
+  - Implemented scroll animations across the website and provided support in various sections.
+Worked on JavaScript functionality, fixed broken code, and developed the 'Your Order' section.

+- **Oleksandr Kostyuchenko**: Web Developer
-- **Oleksandr Kostyuchenko**: Developed the "Hero" section.
+  - Developed the 'Hero' section.
 A high school student who demonstrated strong initiative and responsibility despite his young age.

+- **Oleksandr Popov**: Web Developer
-- **Oleksandr Popov**: Developed the "How it Works" section, favicon, and reviewed and adjusted general styles for the project.
+  - Developed the 'How it Works' section, added the favicon to the website, and reviewed and adjusted general styles for the project.

-- **Yuliia Sheremeta**: Developed the "Vegetables" section.
+- **Yuliia Sheremeta**: Web Developer
+  - Developed the 'Vegetables' section, ensuring the presentation and accessibility of content related to the vegetable offerings.

-- **Anna Vois**: Developed the "Reviews" section.
+- **Anna Vois**: Web Developer

-- **Elisa Osadchuk**: Developed the "Footer" section, with assistance from the Team Lead and Semen Gerasymuik.
+  - Developed the 'Reviews' section, gathering and displaying customer feedback effectively.

+- **Olesandra Matvieveva**: Web Developer
+  - Created the mobile menu for the header, ensuring a seamless user experience on mobile devices.
+Worked collaboratively with Diiana on the header's overall functionality and responsiveness.

 ## Acknowledgments